splunk/public-o11y-docs/infrastructure/mpm-arm/use-MTS-aggregation-pipeline.rst

    If you have the Admin or Power user role, you also see the Action menu (|verticaldots|) icon.

-   If you don't see a list, and you want to add an aggregation rule, follow the steps in the :ref:`create-aggregation-rule` section.
+   If you don't see a list, and you want to add an aggregation rule, follow the steps in the :ref:`create-aggregation-rule-arm` section.
 #.
 To find a metric in the list, go to the search box and start entering the name of the metric.
 The system starts
    displaying matching metric names, using autocomplete.
 #.
 When you see the metric you want, select it from the list of metric names.
 The summary page for the metric appears.

-.. _create-aggregation-rule:
+.. _create-aggregation-rule-arm:

 Create aggregation rules for MTS
 ===============================================================================